mahdi-jewel/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-Liv(Dynamic) Analog Clock using HTML CSS and Javascript.
+Li(Dynamic) Analog Clock using HTML CSS and Javascript.